WilliamMonceaux/Mini-Project-2-Ecommerce/README.md

 # Mini-Project-2

 My Mini-Project-2 is an E-Commerce website that offers products based on the API store.
-It has the ability to create new accounts and offers products to the consumer and allows them to cart.
+It has the ability to create new accounts and offers products to the consumer and allows them to add to cart.
 The idea is to show off different Concepts I have learned up to this point using React, back-end usage, and the use of React Libraries (namely MUI).

 Requirements gathered:
 - Fetching products from store api